eclipse-archived/ceylon-lang.org/documentation/1.0/reference/operator/assign.md

 ### Type

-The type of `=` is the type of the right hand operand.
+The result type of the `=` operator is the type of the right hand operand.

 ## See also